katiemcmillin/homework-cloner/README.md

 `node cloneHw.js --check`

-> checks all tracked assignemnts and the percentage turned in for each student and displays them in the terminal
+> checks all tracked assignments and the percentage turned in for each student and displays them in the terminal

-`node clonceHw.js --check --noGreen`
+`node cloneHw.js --check --noGreen`

-> checks all tracked assignemnts and the percentage turned in for each student, only displays yellow and red studnents in the terminal
+> checks all tracked assignments and the percentage turned in for each student, only displays yellow and red students in the terminal

-`node clonceHw.js --list`
+`node cloneHw.js --list`

-> lists the assignments currently tracked in the termianl
+> lists the assignments currently tracked in the terminal

-`node clonceHw.js --sync`
+`node cloneHw.js --sync`

-> checks for differences between the students in `config.json` and the students that are tracked and sycnronises them.
+> checks for differences between the students in `config.json` and the students that are tracked and synchronizes  them.
 If a student adds or drops the class, the `config.json` can be modified to update the hw cloner

 `node cloneHw.js --updateAll`